StevenKearney/noc-skill-boost/README.md

     🚧 Day 6
     🚧 Day 7

 This is a **hands-on self-learning program** covering tools and workflows in **ServiceNow**, **Zabbix**, **Graylog**, CLI tools, Bash scripting, network diagramming, and IP planning.

-Each day's topic is designed to be modular, so you pick and choose what you need to learn.
+Each day's topic is designed to be modular, so you can pick and choose what you need to learn.

 🖥️ **Built for aspiring network professionals, by an aspiring network professional** — designed to provide practical, hands-on experience while sharing progress with others.